ACW logo

 Leading Our Industry Into The Future

 Mark saw new opportunities and began shifting away from distribution, aiming to control the production process.
 Under new leadership, ACW began acquiring various manufacturers and distributors with similar product offerings.
 This led to ACW’s unique positioning as the only domestic U.S. manufacturing company of both webbing and plastic buckles.
-This established ACW as the only U.S.-based manufacturer of both webbing and plastic buckles.
-Following several expansions and acquisitions, the company relocated its headquarters from New York to Rhode Island in 1991.
+Following several expansions and acquisitions, the company relocated its headquarters from New York to Rhode Island in 1990.

 Following the move, ACW expanded its internal capabilities to sell sewn straps, cords, metal hardware, and other complementary goods.
 Mark also served as the President of The Narrow Fabrics Institute and the Southern New England Textile Association.